docQodly/docs/docs/concepts/orda/glossary.md

 ## ds

-`ds` is the 4D language command that returns a [datastore](dsMapping.md#datastore) object reference.
-It matches the datastore available upon the 4D main database.
+`ds` is the QodlyScript language command that returns a [datastore](dsMapping.md#datastore) object reference.
+It matches the datastore available upon the Qodly main database.

 ## Entity